sriniopsmx/aws-config-for-spinnaker/hal-config/README.md

 Check if the account configuration is successful:
 1. tail logs of clouddriver (or clouddriver-caching if HA) to see that the AWS account shows up

-Once everything is successful, "aws-account" should show up in Spinnaker.
+Once everything is successful, "aws-account" should show up in Spinnaker **AFTER 5-10 Minutes**.
 Easy way to test:
 - Open any applcation in Spinnaker -> Config -> Enable AWS (if this is visible, we are good)
 - Go to Cluster tab in Spinnaker, "Create Server Group"
 - An alternative is also to check the "<ISD-Base>/gate/credentials" endpoint to see that "aws-account" is present and enabled is "true"